Skip to main content

 \begin{equation} A = \begin{bmatrix} a \amp b \\ c \amp d \end{bmatrix}\tag{2.8.1} \end{equation}

-Subsection 2.8.1 Properties of the Determinant
+Subsection 2.8.1 Definition of the Determinant

 Definition 2.8.1.